History of condoms: World War II to 1980

 But condom sales continued to grow.
 From 1955 to 1965, 42% of Americans of reproductive age relied on condoms for birth control.
 In Britain from 1950 to 1960, 60% of married couples used condoms.
 For the more economical-minded, cement-dipped condoms continued to be available long after the war.
 In 1957, Durex introduced the world's first lubricated condom.
 Beginning in the 1960s, the Japanese used more condoms per capita than any other nation in the world.
 The birth control pill became the world's most popular method of birth control in the years after its 1960 debut, but condoms remained a strong second.
 A survey of British women between 1966 and 1970 found that the condom was the most popular birth control method with single women.
 New manufacturers appeared in the Soviet Union, which had never restricted condom sales.
 The U.S. Agency for International Development pushed condom use in developing countries to help solve the "world population crises": by 1970 hundreds of millions of condoms were being used each year in India alone.

 In the 1960s and 1970s quality regulations tightened, and legal barriers to condom use were removed.
 In 1965, the U.S. Supreme Court case Griswold v.
 Connecticut struck down one of the remaining Comstock laws, the bans of contraception in Connecticut and Massachusetts.
 France repealed its anti-birth control laws in 1967.
 Similar laws in Italy were declared unconstitutional in 1971.
-Captain Beate Uhse in Germany founded a birth control business, and fought a series of legal battles continue her sales.
+Captain Beate Uhse in Germany founded a birth control business, and fought a series of legal battles to continue her sales.
 In Ireland, legal condom sales (only to people over 18, and only in clinics and pharmacies) were allowed for the first time in 1978.
 (All restrictions on Irish condom sales were lifted in 1993.)